 During a migraine, you might also find bright lights, sounds, touch, and smells painful.

 Chronic migraine shares these symptoms.
 The difference is in the timing.
 To be diagnosed with this condition, you’ll have headaches at least 15 days a month.
-At least eight of those will be migraines.

 What Are the Causes?